 New Castle Police Warn Residents Of Phone And Email ScamNew Castle County Police is warning residents of a phone and email scam that has been reported during the past week.

 3 On Your Side: Stopping RobocallsAs 3 On Your Side consumer reporter Jim Donovan finds, inventors have come up with a way to cut off the calls before you even pick up.

 Text Messaging Celebrates Its 20th BirthdayTwenty years ago today, an engineer performed a task that would forever change the way we communicate.

-Distracted drivers.
+I-TEAM: Distracted Drivers Flying Under The Radar?Distracted drivers.
 You see them all the time.
 They're on the road with a smartphone in one hand and the steering wheel in the other.
 It's dangerous and there are laws against this.
 But not many people in Pennsylvania are getting in trouble for driving and texting.
 CBS 3's I-Team reporter Ben Simmoneau hit the street to find out why.